wolfiestyle/array_ext/README.md

 Some methods, like `zip_with`, are provided by the sized `ArrayN` trait that allows doing full `[T; N] -> [U; N]` mapping.
 The base `Array` trait can only do `[T; N] -> [T; N]` mapping.

-This was originally made as workaround for the lack of const generics, but since v0.4 it's implemented using const generics.
+This was originally made as workaround for the lack of const generics, but since v0.4 everything is implemented using const generics.